Remarketing vs Retargeting – The Differences Explained

 With Pinterest launching inaugural retargeting tools, now is a good time for advertisers to reevaluate their own remarketing & retargeting policies.

 These campaigns are a point of contention between modern consumers and advertisers.
 Poorly executed marketing campaigns cause consumers to feel that advertisers are invading their privacy and inspire screeds like Forbes’ article titled: “Retargeting – The Advertising Strategy For Idiots.”

 Studies have found that the click-through rate with retargeting is three to 10-times more effective than the average CTR in most industries.
-With this, advertisers and publishers must carefully deploy and calibrate these campaigns so they can hit the sweet spot between enticing potential consumers and annoying them.
+With this, advertisers and publishers must carefully deploy and calibrate these campaigns so they can hit the sweet spot between enticing potential consumers without annoying them.

 Launching a Retargeting Campaign in 2018

 Most 2018 consumers know that the ads they see from Bing, Google and other third-party platforms are tied to their internet browsing habits.